Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 ## Configuring with Configuration Framework Service (CFS)

-After completing the prerequisites section, the following should be established to proceed with configuring a UAN to run K3s.
+After completing the [Prerequisites](#prerequisites) section, the following are available to proceed with configuring a UAN to run K3s.

 - A fully configured UAN
 - An IPAddress start and end range to assign to MetalLB